From the Book:

 About the Author

 E. N. McNamara is a lifelong spiritual seeker and a meditator for decades.
 Meditation has been a saving grace.
 A lover of crystals, technology, music, dancing, meditation, and all things vegan.
 E. N. McNamara believes that love is a superpower available to us all.
 We need more love superheroes in each city, state, and nation to fortify the world with a power that cannot be shot, beaten, burned, drowned, cut, oppressed, or bombed away.
 Love—true love—can make the impossible possible.
-EN is one who knows and has found it within.
-You can too.
+E.N. knows and has found it within.
+You can, too.

 Comments